Cost of LivingUpdated March 2026

 LowNational avg: $450High

 Severe storms, including tornadoes in some areas, make insurance a more significant budget item than most newcomers expect.
 In Bloomington, that climate reality intersects with an economy built on a community where local business owners price for neighbors, not tourists — and it shows in every quote you get.
-The result for grocery costs is a market where a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+The result for grocery costs is a market where a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 A median household income of $33K frames what's affordable — and what isn't.

 What Matters Most